dat-ecosystem-archive/docs/papers/dat-paper.md

 # 3. Dat

-Dat is a file sharing protocol that does not assume a dataset is static or that the entire dataset will be downloaded.
+Dat is a dataset synchronization protocol that does not assume a dataset is static or that the entire dataset will be downloaded.
 The protocol is agnostic to the underlying transport e.g. you could implement Dat over carrier pigeon.
 The key properties of the Dat design are explained in this section.

 - 1. **Mirroring** - Any participant in the network can simultaneously share and consume data.
 - 2. **Content Integrity** - Data and publisher integrity is verified through use of signed hashes of the content.